TraceSilvan/7D2D_UL_german/README.md

 * new values added within .13 were updated
 * replaced "[Aa]ufrüsten" with "[Aa]ufwerten"
 * few formal salutations replaced with informal (Sie->du)
+* Ammunition now has consistent names and Description

 Changelog as of 25.10.2022:
 * added 4 new UL journal entries